Unleash/unleash/website/docs/feature-flag-tutorials/python/implementing-feature-flags.md

 ## 4. Add Unleash to a Python app

-In this section, you will clone an open-source Python application called [Flask Surveys Containers app](https://github.com/pamelafox/flask-surveys-container-app), which we are using to model a service that provides routing, serves HTML pages, and performs actions against a database.
+In this section, you will clone an open-source Python application called [Flask Surveys Container app](https://github.com/pamelafox/flask-surveys-container-app), which we are using to model a service that provides routing, serves HTML pages, and performs actions against a database.
 This app uses Flask, SQLAlchemy, and a PostgreSQL database.

 Use this command to clone the repository via your Terminal: